RainbowMiner/RainbowMiner/README.md

     }

-#### Change a pool's moving average (stat average)
+#### Change a pool's moving average (stat average for live and stable price)

 The price pulled from the pool's API is being averaged down with a defined moving average trend line.
-The averaging time can be defined, using the parameter "StatAverage".
-It overrides the global default set by the config.txt parameter "PoolStatAverage".
+The averaging time can be defined:
+- for live price: using the parameter "StatAverage".
+It overrides the global default set by the config.txt parameter "PoolStatAverage" [default=Minute_10]
+- for stable price: using the parameter "StatAverageStabe".
+It overrides the global default set by the config.txt parameter "PoolStatAverageStable" [default=Week]

 Possible values are:
 - Live: the live price